-Zoning Amendments are only one implementation mechanism out of many that the DOSP's Implementation Matrix identifies, but the proposed amendments respond to a significant number of the DOSP's objectives.
-These amendments are intended to be adopted alongside the Final Downtown Oakland Specific Plan to ensure that all new development approved upon adoption is consistent with the intent of the DOSP.
+The Draft Zoning Amendments are only one implementation mechanism out of many that the DOSP's Implementation Matrix identifies, but the proposed code amendments respond to a significant number of the DOSP's objectives.
+These amendments are intended to be adopted in parallel with adoption of the Final Downtown Oakland Specific Plan to ensure that all new development approved upon adoption is consistent with the intent of the DOSP.
 A summary of the Draft Zoning Amendments' key proposals is provided in Attachment A. The full proposed amendments are provided in Attachment B.

-The General Plan Amendments bring the General Plan's Land Use and Transportation Element (LUTE) and Estuary Policy Plan (EPP) into conformance with the Final Draft DOSP's intent for each district's character and intensity, as studied in the Draft Environmental Impact Report (DEIR) and Response to Comments.
+The Draft General Plan Amendments bring the General Plan's Land Use and Transportation Element (LUTE) and Estuary Policy Plan (EPP) into conformance with the Final Draft DOSP's intent for each district's character and intensity, as studied in the Draft Environmental Impact Report (DEIR) and Response to Comments.
 The Draft General Plan Amendments are provided in Attachment C. The Draft Zoning Amendments are consistent with the Draft General Plan Amendments.

-The Draft Zoning Amendments include a full rezoning of the entire Downtown Plan area, with updated activity tables, changes to height and intensity, new development standards, as well as several new special districts and programs.
+The Draft Zoning Amendments include a full rezoning of the entire Downtown Specific Plan area, with updated activity tables, changes to height and intensity, new development standards, as well as several new special districts and programs.
 The key elements of the Draft Zoning Amendments are:

-- I. Maps
+I. Maps

 - a.
-Height and Intensity Area Maps (updated)
+Height and Intensity Area Maps (updated) - b.

-- b.
 Downtown Zoning Districts (updated)

-- II.
+II.
 Planning Code

 - a.
 Land Use Activities (updated)

 - b.
 Special Districts (new)

 - c.
-Transfer of Development Rights program (new)
+Transfer of Development Rights (TDR) program (new)

 - d.
 Development Standards (updated)

 - e.
 Zoning Incentive Program (new)

 Two public meetings have already been held to discuss the Draft Zoning Amendments, focusing on the proposed Land Use Activities and Special Districts, respectively, and an additional public meeting will be held to discuss the remaining topics.
-This will be followed by one meeting of the DOSP's Community Advisory Group (CAG).
-Staff are also soliciting feedback from stakeholder focus groups such as the Chinatown Coalition, BAMBD Merchant's Association, BAMBD CDC, Malonga Center stakeholders and ethnic chambers of commerce.
-After public review is closed sometime in late summer (August/September), the amendments will be revised to respond to ZUC and public comment and brought back to the ZUC for review.
+This will be followed by a meeting of the DOSP's Community Advisory Group (CAG).
+Staff are also soliciting feedback from stakeholder focus groups such as the Chinatown Coalition, Black Arts Movement and Business District (BAMBD) Merchant's Association, BAMBD CDC, Malonga Center stakeholders and ethnic chambers of commerce.
+After public review is closed sometime in late summer (August/September), the amendments will be revised to respond to ZUC, LPAB and public comment.
+The full package containing the revised Zoning Amendments, the General Plan Amendments and the Final Draft Plan will be brought to Planning Commission for recommendation and then to City Council for consideration of adoption.

-The proposal also includes General Plan Amendments that were reviewed as part of the Public Review Draft DOSP.
+The proposal also includes General Plan Amendments that were reviewed as part of the Public Review Draft DOSP and Draft Environmental Impact Report (DEIR).
 The proposal ensures the LUTE, EPP, the map, and zoning are all consistent.